robenkleene/design-references/houdini/houdini.md

 - If an object keeps vanishing, try hitting `a` ("Home on Geometry") on the keyboard.
 - If you can't orbit or pan (and right-click brings up a menu), you probably have "Show Handle" (`↩`) on, switch it off with `esc` ("View").
 These options are in the left sidebar.
+- In the info panel for a node, the `Points` field is a particle count

 ## Window Management